 App Version of the Wallet

-CoinPayments is generally an online wallet (just like Coinbase) and trading platform, but it is also available as a mobile app.
+CoinPayments is generally an online wallet (just like Coinbase) but it is also available as a mobile app.

 The app is considered to be well-optimized and easy to use.
-It allows you to access your wallet, perform transactions (buy, sell and trade) and accept payments in person.
+It allows you to access your wallet, perform transactions and accept payments in person.

 Because the CoinPayments wallet is primarily an online one, you would think that the mobile version of it won’t be that functional or, well… that good.
 But according to user CoinPayments, reviews found online, the mobile version of the wallet is actually pretty good and works perfectly.